-The BMS5 outcome document, generally-not only its section on international cooperation and assistance-emphasizes three subjects that were part of the meeting agenda: 49 capacity building, 50 training, 51 and the transfer of technology and equipment.
-52 It also puts these topics on the agenda of MGE2 (UNGA, 2014g, para.
+The BMS5 outcome document, generally-not only its section on international cooperation and assistance-emphasizes three subjects that were part of the meeting agenda:50 capacity building,51 training,52 and the transfer of technology and equipment.53 It also puts these topics on the agenda of MGE2 (UNGA, 2014g, para.
 40c).
-In addition, the international cooperation and assistance section, applicable to both the PoA and ITI, 53 reprises some of the themes of past PoA meetings, 54 such as:
+In addition, the international cooperation and assistance section, applicable to both the PoA and ITI,54 reprises some of the themes of past PoA meetings,55 such as:

 - ensuring the 'adequacy, effectiveness and sustainability' of international cooperation and assistance (UNGA, 2014g, paras.
-29, 38a, 38(n)(i));55 - increasing 'the measurability and effectiveness of international cooperation and assistance' (para.
-37);56 - improving the 'matching of needs with available resources' (para.
+29, 38a, 38(n) (i));56 - increasing 'the measurability and effectiveness of international cooperation and assistance' (para.
+37);57 - improving the 'matching of needs with available resources' (para.
 35); - using national reports on PoA and ITI implementation 'to identify, prioritize and communicate assistance needs' (para.
 38f); - 'preventing and reducing the devastating consequences' of the illicit small arms trade on children (para.
-38i);57 - strengthening cooperation in addressing the illicit trade in small arms and light weapons across borders, in particular at the sub-regional and regional levels (paras.
-33, 38k);58 and - facilitating the participation and representation of women in international cooperation and assistance for PoA and ITI implementation (para.
-31).
+38j);58 - strengthening cooperation in addressing the illicit trade in small arms and light weapons across borders, in particular at the subregional and regional levels (paras.
+33, 38k);59 and - facilitating the participation and representation of women in international cooperation and assistance for PoA and ITI implementation (para.
+31).60 tion and assistance for PoA and ITI implementation, including:

-The BMS5 outcome outlines several additional steps for purposes of strengthening international cooperation and assistance for PoA and ITI implementation, including:
+The BMS5 outcome outlines several additional steps for purposes of strengthening international coopera-